linode/docs/docs/applications/big-data/running-a-jupyter-notebook-server-behind-an-apache-reverse-proxy.md

  - '[Certbot](https://certbot.eff.org/)'
 ---

 Jupyter Notebook is an interactive enhanced shell that can be run in the web browser that is popular among data scientists.
 The Notebook supports inline rendering of figures, exporting to a variety of formats, and LaTeX for mathematical notation.
-This guide aims to setup a Jupyter Notebook server on a Linode to allow access to your computation needs remotely.
+This guide aims to setup a public Jupyter Notebook server on a Linode to allow access to your computation needs remotely using Apache as a reverse proxy.

 ## Before You Begin